SteGriff/sg16/README.md

 | 0x02 | ASCII - corresponding ASCII character for the value 0-255.
 Only show displayable values
 | 0x03 | Icons - display one of the custom 255 icons from a library (TBC)

-### 0xE2 - the click device
+### 0xE2 - Click buffer

-Contains the last click type set by event 2x (1, 2, or 3), see Events
+Contains the last click type set by event 2x (1, 2, or 3), see Events.

-### 0xE3 - the keyboard device
+### 0xE3 - Key buffer

-Contains the last key set by event 3x or 4x - see Events and Key IDs
+Contains the last key set by event 3x or 4x - see Events and Key IDs.

 ## Programs